linyuehzzz/sandwich_spatial_interpolator/r/sandwichr/README.md

 ## Getting setup with R

-Using the `Sandwich` package requires a recent version of R to be installed on your computer.
+Using the `sandwichr` package requires a recent version of R to be installed on your computer.
 The easiest way is to install it through [CRAN](https://cran.r-project.org/) , which stands for the Comprehensive R Archive Network.